In order to apply, students must:

 - Act as a referral for residents utilizing community and University resources such as academic deans, Advisors, etc.

 - Community Assistants are encouraged to begin their appointment during the summer in order to assist with the transition process throughout Copeley Hill and Faulkner Drive.
 The ideal start date is early summer (May).

-- If a Community Assistant is not available to start their appointment earlier in the summer, they must arrive for training no later than 12:00 noon on Sunday, August 7, 2021.* Training will be led by the assigned HRL professional staff member.
+- If a Community Assistant is not available to start their appointment earlier in the summer, they must arrive for training no later than 12:00 noon on Monday, August 8, 2022.* Training will be led by the assigned HRL professional staff member.
 Community Assistants will also be expected to attend designated O-Week and training sessions.
-The will be no exceptions.
+There will be no exceptions.

 - During their appointment, the Community Assistant will receive a rent-credit up to, but not exceeding, the rate of a furnished, one-bedroom apartment.
 If the Community Assistant needs a two- or three-bedroom apartment, a discount based on the rate of a one-bedroom apartment will be applied to their rent.

 * dates subject to change

 - Parking permits are not part of the Resident Staff remuneration.
 There is no requirement that any member of Resident Staff have a personal vehicle on-Grounds.
 Housing & Residence Life will send the name of members of Resident Staff to Parking & Transportation each semester.
 If a member of Resident Staff wishes to have a vehicle on-Grounds, it is their responsibility to purchase a parking permit from Parking & Transportation.
 The location and availability of parking is subject to change at any time.
 This includes but is not limited to special events, construction, or changes by Parking & Transportation.